open-telemetry/opentelemetry.io/content/en/docs/languages/php/context.md

 #### Scope

 The return value of `$context->activate()` is a `Scope`.
-You must `detach()` the scope to "de-activate" that context, which will make the previously-active context the active context again.
+You must `detach()` the scope to deactivate that context, which reactivates the previously-active context.

 The return value of `$scope->detach()` is an integer.
-A zero return value means that the scope was successfully detached.
-A non-zero value means that the call was unexpected; either the context associated with the scope was:
+A return value of `0` means that the scope was successfully detached.
+A non-zero value means that the call was unexpected and that the context associated with the scope was:

-- already detached
+- Already detached
-- not a part of the current execution context
+- Not a part of the current execution context
-- not the active context
+- Not the active context

 #### DebugScope

 To assist developers in locating issues with context and scope, there is `DebugScope`.
-In development (that is, a PHP runtime with assertions enabled), an activated `Context` will be wrapped in a `DebugScope`.
+In development, with a PHP runtime with assertions enabled, an activated `Context` is wrapped in a `DebugScope`.
 The `DebugScope` keeps track of when the scope was activated, and has a destructor which triggers an error if the scope was not detached.
 The error output contains a backtrace of which code activated the context.